Huegoxaga/notes/cloud-services/aws.md

 - Selecting `Enable raw message delivery` for SQS subscription allow SNS topic to send a duplicated message body that can be used directly as an object
   - When disable raw message only one message is sent and the content inside the `body` field need to be loaded as object from string before accessing

+### ECS

+- All tasks and services run on a cluster
+- A cluster oversees a collection of hardware resources for its tasks (EC2 instances or Fargate resources)
+- A service can manage and keep multiple tasks running specified by a task definition
+- A task can be created and triggerred manually as a one time task
+- A task definition defines the hardware needed for running the task, there are two types
+  - EC2 - use existing EC2 instance
+  - Fargate - use hardware managed by ECS

 ## SES

 It can be used to send formatted emails from registered email addresses.